-All staff should be aware of the types and signs of abuse and neglect so that they are able to identify pupils who may be in need of help or protection.
+All staff should be aware of the types and signs of abuse and neglect so they can identify pupils who may need help or protection.
 If staff are unsure, they should always speak to the DSL.
 Child abuse is a form of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Somebody may abuse, neglect, and exploit a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Abuse can take place online, or technology may be used to facilitate offline abuse.
 Pupils may be abused by an adult or adults or by another child or children.